-Create a shim pack 'D' from the shims supplied with y our i Air Locker.
+Create a shim pack 'D' from the shims supplied with your Air Locker.

-NOTE:

-A wide variety of shims has been included in the shim kit for your convenience and to cover various Dana 60 applications, however it should not be necessary to use them all.

-NOTE: Do not add shims between the bearing cone and the bearing seat of the seal housing side and NEVER machine the Air Locker .
-Remove e the Air Locker from the axle housing. ne shim pack 'D' between the bearing cup and the seal as shown in Figure 9. ☐ Spread the differential housing again (Refer to Section 2.6). ☐ Re-insta all the Air Locker into the axle housing.
-NOTE: If the Air Locker is too tight to fully install then the spreader tension may need to be increased.
+Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker.

+Remove the Air Locker from the axle housing.

+Install the shim pack 'D' between the left hand OE master shim and the seal housing as shown in Figure 9.

+Spread the differential housing again (Refer to Section 2.6).

+Re-install the Air Locker into the axle housing.

+NOTE : If the Air Locker is too tight to fully install then the spreader tension may need to be increased.
 Do not spread the housing more than 0.50mm [0.020"].

-Use the ARB Shim Driver #0770004 to install the supplied Air Locker shims.
-Rotate t the seal housing until the tube is pointing straight out of the using.
-Release e all spreader tension. hat some backlash can be felt between the ring and pinion No backlash would be an early indication of incorrect shim
+Release all spreader tension.

+Check that some backlash can be felt between the ring and pinion gears.
+No backlash would be an early indication of incorrect shim thickness.

-3.7 Reinstalling the Bearing Caps Install the bearing caps oriented as they were marked before they were removed, and tighten the bearing cap bolts.
-It is not necessary to torque them down at this time.
-Check that some clearance exists between the bearing cap and the seal housing tube.
-If not, the bearing cap should be removed and the tube re-bent for adequate clearance.
-Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.
+3.7 Reinstalling the Bearing Caps

+- Install the bearing caps oriented as they were marked before they were removed, and tighten the bearing cap bolts.
+It is not necessary to torque them down at this time. - Check that some clearance exists between the bearing cap and the seal housing tube.
+If not, the bearing cap should be removed and the tube re-bent for adequate clearance. - Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.